kbialek/deye-inverter-mqtt/README.md

 * `MQTT_TLS_CLIENT_KEY_PATH` - Client private key location for TLS based authentication, defaults to `None`
 * `PLUGINS_DIR` - Path to a directory containing custom plugins extending the functionality of the service

+### Publish on change feature

+The Deye logger usually only updates the measurements only every 5 minutes, so that shorter `DEYE_DATA_READ_INTERVAL` values would provide duplicate readings of the same measurements.
+Increasing the read interval to 5 minutes is not a good solution since it is not known when the measurements are actually updated which could add a delay of one 5 min interval.

+To get the latest measurements without much delay but still avoid publishing duplicate readings, the `DEYE_PUBLISH_ON_CHANGE` option can be enabled.
+With this feature, a new logger reading is only published if any of the new values differs from the previous reading.

+For the rare case that none of the measurements may have changed between subsequent measurements, a maximum interval between two published messaged is configured with the variable `DEYE_PUBLISH_ON_CHANGE_MAX_INTERVAL` (default 360 seconds = 6 minutes).

 ## Reading and writing raw register values
 The tool allows reading and writing raw register values directly in the terminal.